GM disputes Canadian auto union’s Super Bowl ad

 The commercial accuses GM of continuing to expand in Mexico while leaving Canadians “out in the cold” and makes claims about the costs of a 2009 auto bailout.

-GM of Canada sent a cease-and-desist letter to the Unifor union giving it a Saturday deadline to stop using the ad.
+GM of Canada sent a cease-and-desist letter to the Unifor union giving it a Saturday deadline to stop using the ad, but the demand wasn’t heeded.
 GM says in a statement that the ad is misleading and inaccurate.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.